-19.2 Annual Vacations and Pay Entitlements
+17.2 Annual Vacations and Pay Entitlements

-- (a) Employees are entitled to annual vacation pay, according to their completed years of consecutive service, calculated from their date of hire. - (b) Annual vacation pay shall be calculated using the applicable percentage from Clause 19.1 above of the employee's gross earnings for the preceding year. - (c) "Gross earnings" as used herein, shall be understood to mean the total earnings realized by an employee from the payment of wage rates for straight-time, overtime, vacation pay and statutory holiday pay. - (d) Regular employees shall be paid for their vacation period while they are on vacation as they would be paid while working. - (e) Employees wishing a pay advance for a period of scheduled vacation leave must request the advance at least 21 days prior the employee's first day of vacation.
+(a) Employees are entitled to annual vacation pay, according to their completed years of consecutive service, calculated from their date of hire.

+- (b) Annual vacation pay shall be calculated using the applicable percentage from Clause 17.1 above of the employee's gross earnings for the preceding year. - (c) "Gross earnings" as used herein, shall be understood to mean the total earnings realized by an employee from the payment of wage rates for straight-time, overtime, vacation pay and statutory holiday pay. - (d) Regular employees shall be paid for their vacation period while they are on vacation as they would be paid while working. - (e) Employees wishing a pay advance for a period of scheduled vacation leave must request the advance at least 21 days prior the employee's first day of vacation.
 Such requests will be in writing on the Early Vacation Payment Request Form.
 These advances will be paid prior to the start of the vacation leave period.
 Employees in receipt of an advance will not be permitted to cancel or postpone the period of vacation leave the advance is made for.
 The advance payment will not exceed any vacation accrued to date.

-19.3 Vacation Scheduling Preference by Seniority
+17.3 Vacation Scheduling Preference by Seniority

-- (a) Vacation thresholds (by job code) will be posted on or before October 1st of each year. - (b) Employees are required to submit requests for annual vacation time for the upcoming year using the Vacation Request Form to their manager on or before November 1st each year.
-Vacations must be booked in a minimum of one week block. - (c) Singular day requests will only be considered upon completion of the Vacation Approval Meetings, pursuant to Clause 19.3(d) and will be granted based on: - Operational Needs - Date of submission (first come first served) - In event that requests are submitted on the same dates, job code seniority will be the determining factor.

-- (d) Between November 1 and November 30 of each year, management will conduct Vacation Approval Meetings where management will meet with each employee in order of job code seniority by job code to adjust where needed, confirm and approve vacation requests submitted on the Vacation Request Form. - (e) At the Vacation Approval Meeting, employees will be shown a calendar of all vacation dates that have been previously selected and approved. - (f) If an employee is not available to meet in person or over the phone, they may assign in writing another employee to make their selection for them.
+- (a) Vacation thresholds (by job code) will be posted on or before October 1 of each year. - (b) Employees are required to submit requests for annual vacation time for the upcoming year using the Vacation Request Form to their manager on or before November 15 each year. - (c) Singular day requests will only be considered upon completion of the Vacation Approval Meetings, pursuant to Clause 17.3(d) and will be granted based on: - Operational Needs - Date of submission (first come first served) - In event that requests are submitted on the same dates, job code seniority will be the determining factor. - (d) Between November 15 and December 15 of each year, management will conduct Vacation Approval Meetings where management will meet with each employee in order of job code seniority by job code to adjust where needed, confirm and approve vacation requests submitted on the Vacation Request Form. - (e) At the Vacation Approval Meeting, employees will be shown a calendar of all vacation dates that have been previously selected and approved. - (f) If an employee is not available to meet in person or over the phone, they may assign in writing another employee to make their selection for them.
 In the event this does not happen, the Vacation Request Form will be used as the definitive request from the employee.
-If the submitted request has no vacation dates that are available, the employee will be assigned vacation dates at the completion of the Vacation Approval Meetings. - (g) Vacation schedules, once approved by the Employer shall not be changed other than in cases of emergency, except by mutual agreement between the employee and the Employer. - (h) In the event a shift pick results in a change to an employee's days of rest, their scheduled vacation will be moved by mutual agreement, to fit within the new days of rest. - (i) Vacation time which remains unscheduled by March 31st of the next year shall be scheduled by the Employer, to be taken prior to December 31st of that year.
+If the submitted request has no vacation dates that are available, the employee will be assigned vacation dates at the completion of the Vacation Approval Meetings. - (g) Vacation schedules, once approved by the Employer shall not be changed other than in cases of emergency, except by mutual agreement between the employee and the Employer. - (h) In the event a shift pick results in a change to an employee's days of rest, their scheduled vacation will be moved by mutual agreement, to fit within the new days of rest.